abeltanjq/trainroutes/README.md

 3. Chrome browser.

 ### Running the program
-1. Using a the terminal, change directory to the project directory.
+1. Open the terminal, navigate to the project directory.
    - `cd /trainroutes`
 2. Start the spring boot app.
    - `./mvmw spring-boot:run`